The answer, of course, is yes. Not only can you make money writing novels, you can make a lot of it…

 It’s a pretty darn good way.
 But if you have your heart set on a traditional publishing deal, I have good news…

 The Internet has not only allowed writers to easily publish novels.
-It’s allowed them to market them, too.
+They can market them, too.

 And guess what?
 The novelist chasing a traditional publishing deal can use these online marketing tools to make herself a very enticing prospect for a publisher.

 Approaching a publisher as a “nobody” puts all the financial risk on the publisher.
-But if you have 5,000 raving fans who have subscribed to your newsletter, say, they’ll sit up straighter when considering your proposal…
+But if you have the ability to reach 5,000 raving fans who have subscribed to your newsletter, say, they’ll sit up straighter when considering your proposal.

 This isn’t the place for a detailed dive into publishing.
 I just want you to come away with a clear and simple message…

 Whether you embrace the opportunities of online self publishing, or whether you use the power of the Internet to land a traditional publishing deal, there has never been a better time to make money writing novels.

 In the old days, you either got published or you didn’t (and 199 out of 200 did not).
 Today, there’s a huge middle ground of opportunity waiting for you.